darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : There is no "right" choice for the norm, and the appropriate choice depends strongly on the image to which it is applied.
 You are advised to experiment and decide for yourself which setting gives the most pleasing result with the fewest artifacts.

 contrast in highlights
 : This control selects the desired curvature at the highlights end of the _filmic rgb_ spline curve.
-The default setting (_safe_) is guaranteed not to over- or under-shoot but has quite muted contrast near white.
-Selecting _hard_ places a tighter constraint on the slope of the spline, which makes the curve sharper and hence introduces more tonal compression in the highlights.
+Selecting _safe_ is guaranteed not to over- or under-shoot but has quite muted contrast near white.
+The default setting (_hard_) places a tighter constraint on the slope of the spline, which makes the curve sharper and hence introduces more tonal compression in the highlights.
 Selecting _soft_ loosens this constraint, resulting in a gentler curve with less tonal compression in the highlights.

 contrast in shadows
 : This control selects the desired curvature at the shadows end of the _filmic rgb_ spline curve.
-The default setting (_safe_) is guaranteed not to over- or under-shoot but has quite muted contrast near black.
-Selecting _hard_ places a tighter constraint on the slope of the spline, which makes the curve sharper and hence introduces more tonal compression in the shadows.
+Selecting _safe_ is guaranteed not to over- or under-shoot but has quite muted contrast near black.
+The default setting (_hard_) places a tighter constraint on the slope of the spline, which makes the curve sharper and hence introduces more tonal compression in the shadows.
 Selecting _soft_ loosens this constraint, resulting in a gentler curve with less tonal compression in the shadows.

 use custom middle-gray values
 : Enabling this setting makes the _middle-gray luminance_ slider visible on the [_scene_](#scene) tab.
 With the current version of _filmic rgb_, you are advised to use the _exposure_ module to set the middle-gray level, so this setting is disabled by default (and the _middle-gray luminance slider_ is hidden).